cesar-douady/open-lmake/doc/src/rules.md

 This means:

 - Such executions are not parallelized, this has performance impact.
-- They are executed within a single Python interpreter, this implies restrictions.
+- They are executed within a single python interpreter, this implies restrictions.

 Overall, these functions must be kept as simple and fast as possible, in favor of `cmd` which is meant to carry out heavy computations.